Migrants rush across U.S. border in final hours before Title 42 expires

 More than 27,000 people are in federal custody.
 And an official says daily encounters hit 10,000, slightly below the upper limit of 11,000 expected after Title 42 ends.

-MATAMOROS, Mexico — Migrants rushed across the Mexico border Thursday, racing to enter the U.S. before pandemic-related asylum restrictions are lifted in a shift that threatens to put a historic strain on the nation’s beleaguered immigration system.
+MATAMOROS, Mexico — Migrants rushed across the Mexico border Thursday, racing to enter the United States before pandemic-related asylum restrictions are lifted in a shift that threatens to put a historic strain on the nation’s beleaguered immigration system.

-The imminent end of the rules known as Title 42 stirred fear among migrants that the change would make it more difficult for them to stay in the U.S.
+The imminent end of the rules known as Title 42 stirred fear among migrants that the change would make it more difficult for them to stay in the United States.

-With a late-night deadline looming, migrants in Mexico shed clothing before descending a steep bank into the Rio Grande, clutching plastic bags filled with clothes.
+With a late-night deadline looming, migrants in Mexico shed clothing before descending a steep bank into the Rio Grande River, clutching plastic bags filled with clothes.
 One man held a baby in an open suitcase on his head.

 On the U.S. side of the river, migrants put on dry clothing and picked their way through concertina wire.
 Many surrendered immediately to authorities and hoped to be released while pursuing their cases in backlogged immigration courts, which takes years.